 Silverado Trail Wineries

-Some more photos on this winery that is a short drive uphill from the Silverado trail:
+Some more photos on this winery that you can find a short drive uphill from Silverado Trail:

 Sterling winery in Calistoga lies on a high rocky hill and overlooks the vineyards and the valley below.
 The winery building is whitewashed and built in Greek style.

 Here you can take a marked self-guided tour and taste different Sterling wines at your own pace.
 At each stop the staff will tell you about the estate’s history, wine production and wines.
 About five or six wines are included in the tour starting from this Sauvignon Blanc that became my absolute favourite:

 Sauvignon Blanc of Napa Valley

 To begin the winery tour you first have to take a gondola up the hill.
 It’s like a ski lift, but unlike in ski slopes the lift can be used both ways, up and down.
 On the way up you can see below you a pretty park with a pond and fountains.

 And this is the last tasting point, a white tasting terrace with chairs and tables – and fantastic views to the surrounding valley.

 Wine tasting in Napa Valley

 The small photo on the left shows another tasting point where a glass of Cabernet Sauvignon was offered.